(Photo credit: donaldjtrump.com)

 Democrats need those voters to win and vilifying them only serves to reinforce their current convictions and push them further away.
 Those who witness the attacks online and can relate to some of the experiences and grievances of the people on the receiving end will also be turned off and be more likely to support Republicans in the future.

 Donald Trump won the popular vote.
 More than half of those who cast their ballots favored him over Kamala Harris—that’s millions of people.
-It’s mathematically impossible that all—or even most of them—are villainous racists.
-Most of my friends here in the US are Democrats, but a few are Republican; and I can confirm, they are not monsters.
-These sweeping generalizations alienate the hearts and minds Democrats need to win in order to take back the White House.
+It’s highly unlikely that all—or even most of them—are villainous racists.
+Most of my American friends are Democrats, but a few are Republican; and I can confirm, they are not monsters.
+The sweeping generalizations applied to all Trump voters alienate the hearts and minds Democrats need to win in order to take back the White House.

 Stuff like this doesn’t help.
 Progressives are starting to realize this and are speaking out.